aws-solutions/research-service-workbench-on-aws/solutions/swb-reference/README.md

 If you have made changes to the `environment` package or the `swb-reference` package follow these steps

-1. In `solution-spark-on-aws` root directory run `rush build`
+1. In `research-service-workbench-on-aws` root directory run `rush build`
-1. In `solution-spark-on-aws/solutions/swb-reference` root directory run `STAGE=<STAGE TO RUN LOCALLY> ./scripts/runLocally.sh`.
+1. In `research-service-workbench-on-aws/solutions/swb-reference` root directory run `STAGE=<STAGE TO RUN LOCALLY> ./scripts/runLocally.sh`.
 This will run a local lambda server.

 ## Troubleshooting Guides